tcab/pagestest/README.md

 - does not work locally on dev machine - at least not in vscode previewer.
 - *may* work in local jekyll server but this project isn't set up with local jekill

-#### more regeneration variant ideas
+### 3A - more regeneration variant ideas

+#### caching off

 What about if I take the *caching flag off** the regeneration technique? ✅ (but will it regen when plantuml changes? nope ❌but the above flaky example does update cos it has caching off)

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?fmt=svg&src=https://raw.github.com/tcab/pagestest/master/docs/plantuml/example-01.puml)

+#### raw.githubusercontent.com insead of raw.github.com

 What about if I refer to take the caching flag off the regeneration technique and refer to ✅
 - raw.githubusercontent.com insead of
 - raw.github.com
+Result: No difference in behaviour.
+Anyway `raw.github.com` -> `raw.githubusercontent.com` just redirects, its the same thing.

+> The raw.githubusercontent.com domain is used to serve unprocessed versions of files stored in GitHub repositories.
+If you browse to a file on GitHub and then click the Raw link, that's where you'll go. it means you'll see the contents of the file without any GitHub UI, and files that typically get rendered (e.g. Markdown) won't be.
+You just see the raw text content of the file.

-cached - regens ok?
+cached - regens ok? nope ❌

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?fmt=svg&src=https://raw.githubusercontent.com/tcab/pagestest/master/docs/plantuml/example-01.puml)

-non cached (`&cache=no&`) - regens ok?
+non cached (`&cache=no&`) - regens ok?  ✅

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?fmt=svg&cache=no&src=https://raw.githubusercontent.com/tcab/pagestest/master/docs/plantuml/example-01.puml)

+Thus its the same problem.

-TODO: what if I use sanitize in the url? perhaps I don't need to consider this since the sanitisation is for serving the image, whereas here we are merely passing the raw text content to plantuml server.
+> Note, no point using sanitize in any of these urls since the sanitisation is for serving the image, whereas here we are merely passing the raw text content to plantuml server.